Eastern Guinean Forests

 The moist evergreen forests in the extreme south of the ecoregion are represented by trees including Entandroophragma utile, Khaya ivorensis, and Triplochiton scleroxylon; the semi-deciduous forests in the northern parts are dominated by Celtis spp., Mansonia altissima, Pterygota macrocarpa, Nesogordonia papaverifera, Sterculia rhinopetlal¸and Milicia excelsa.
 In the forest fragments in the Togo Hills, trees such as Antiaris Africana, Diospytos mespiliformis, Afzelia Africana, and Ceiba pentandra can also be found.

-Small populations of African forest elephants also occur, often isolated in unconnected forest patches, and are relied upon by tree species, such as Tieghemella heckelii and Balanites wilsoniana, to facilitate their regeneration.
-The ecoregion contains high bird species richness, and shares several restricted range species with the Western Guinean Lowland Forests.
-Around 120 species of butterflies are believed to be endemic to the West African forest ecoregions as well as a number of butterflies that are narrowly endemic to the Togo Hills.
+Small populations of African forest elephants are present, often isolated in unconnected forest patches.
+These elephants play a crucial role in the regeneration of tree species such as Tieghemella heckelii and Balanites wilsoniana.
+The ecoregion is also rich in bird species and shares several restricted-range species with the Western Guinean Lowland Forests.
+Approximately 120 butterfly species are believed to be endemic to the West African forest ecoregions, along with several butterflies narrowly endemic to the Togo Hills.

-The forest cover has been reduced to a number fragmented remnant patches, found amongst large areas of agricultural land .
-These forests are mostly in protected areas under the control of national government wildlife or forestry departments.
-In Ghana, important protected areas include Kakum National Park, Bia National Park, Nini-Suhien National Park and Agumatsa Wildlife Sanctuary.
-There are also a large number of forest reserves that are used for timber production.
+The forest cover has been reduced to fragmented remnant patches, found among large areas of agricultural land.
+These forests are mostly located in protected areas managed by national wildlife or forestry departments.
+In Ghana, important protected areas include Kakum National Park, Bia National Park, Nini-Suhien National Park, and Agumatsa Wildlife Sanctuary.
+There are also numerous forest reserves used for timber production.

-In Côte d’Ivoire, the largest remaining areas of forested habitats are found in the southeastern region in the Marahoue National Park and along the Comoé River, and in a number of forest reserves.
-The local human population also protect numerous small forest patches as sacred groves.
-In Ghana, there is estimated to be between 2,000 and 3,200 sacred groves; however, they have not been comprehensively mapped .
+In Côte d’Ivoire, the largest remaining forested areas are found in the southeastern region, particularly in Marahoué National Park, along the Comoé River, and in various forest reserves.
+Local communities also protect numerous small forest patches as sacred groves.
+In Ghana, it is estimated that there are between 2,000 and 3,200 sacred groves, though they have not been comprehensively mapped.

-The impact of bushmeat hunting to meet the growing demand in urban and rural areas has already led to the extinction of a previously endemic primates, the Miss Waldron’s red colobus, and continue to threaten several endangered species.
+The impact of bushmeat hunting, driven by growing demand in both urban and rural areas, has already led to the extinction of a previously endemic primate, Miss Waldron’s red colobus, and continues to threaten several endangered species.

 1. Critical Ecosystem Partnership Fund.
 2015.
 Ecosystem Profile: Guinean Forests of West Africa Biodiversity Hotspot.